datastax/dsbulk/manual/settings.md

 #### -partitions,<br />--stats.numPartitions<br />--dsbulk.stats.numPartitions _&lt;number&gt;_

 The number of distinct partitions to count rows for.
-Only applicaple for the count workflow when `stats.mode` is `partitions`, ignored otherwise.
+Only applicaple for the count workflow when `stats.modes` contains `partitions`, ignored otherwise.

 Default: **10**.